Maui Bus: August 2023 wildfires

-Due to the 2023 Hawaii wildfires, fare collection was suspended from 23 August 2023 until 31 January 2024.
+Due to the 2023 Hawaii wildfires, fare collection was suspended from August 23, 2023 until January 31, 2024.
 Due to evacuations in Lahaina, routes 20, 23, 25, and 28 were discontinued and replaced with a temporary route 29, running express from Kahului to Kaʻanapali (with a stop in Ma'alaea) via the Lahaina bypass before continuing along the former route 28.
-On 5 November 2023, a stop at Lahiana Cannery Mall was added to route 29, and a modified route 23, providing limited local service in Lahiana, was reintroduced.
+On November 5, 2023, a stop at Lahiana Cannery Mall was added to route 29, and a modified route 23, providing limited local service in Lahiana, was reintroduced.

 Service

 The current Maui Bus service includes 13 fixed routes, 4 commuter routes, and a paratransit program that provides curb-to-curb service with advance reservations, serving western, central, and southern communities, including Wailuku, Kahului, Lahaina, Haiku, Kula, and Upcountry Maui.

 Fixed routes

 The Central Maui System includes the routes numbered with a single digit.
 The (southern) Kihei Route System includes routes numbered in the 10s.
 The (western) Lahaina, Kaʻanapali and Napili Route System includes routes numbered in the 20s.
 The Upcountry Route System includes routes numbered in the 30s, including #40.
 On average, 6,500 passengers board the Maui Bus fixed-route system, with an average per-passenger trip cost of $2.47.

 For fixed-route service, Loop services operate within Central Maui, Villager services are routes that circulate within a single community (Lahaina, Kihei, and Kula), and Islander services are longer routes that connect different communities to Central Maui.
 Most of the Islander routes connect at a privately owned site at the Queen Kaʻahumanu Center shopping mall in Kahului, where transfers can be made to other Islander routes or the local Loop/Villager routes.
 Other significant transfer and boarding sites include Wharf Cinema Center, Whalers Village, Piʻilani Village Shopping Center, and War Memorial Stadium.
 The War Memorial Stadium site is used as a park-and-ride or drop-off location for three of the four commuter routes.

 Both the Kahului and Wailuku Loops are bidirectionally operated over the same routes: #1 (Wailuku Loop) and #6 (Kahului) operate clockwise, while #2 (Waikluki) and #5 (Kahului) operate counter-clockwise.
 Officially, #2 and #6 are the reverse routes.